TIPConsulting/GemmaM0_SuperSketcherz/README.md

 ## Switch Proof of Concept

 As a switch, I am using conductive strips that trigger a "button click" when the circuit is closed.
 Here is the [proof of concept video](https://github.com/TIPConsulting/GemmaM0_SuperSketcherz/discussions/2) for the double-tap light control.

+## Build Process

+The design as pictured is feasible, but cost prohibitve.
+First off, I don't have that many LEDs and second, I don't want stick things to my one good pair of running shoes.
+Instead, I built a downscaled version with house slippers and the built-in LED of the Gemma M0.